newjersey/dol-mcnj-main/README.md

 ## 🌟 Overview

-My Career NJ is the official career development platform of the New Jersey Department of Labor & Workforce Development.
+My Career NJ is an official career development platform of the New Jersey Department of Labor & Workforce Development.
 This open-source web application ([mycareer.nj.gov](https://mycareer.nj.gov/)) serves as a comprehensive one-stop shop for New Jersey residents to explore training programs, discover in-demand career opportunities, and receive data-driven career advice tailored to their unique experiences and goals.

 ### 🎯 Mission